apache/flink/docs/dev/table/common.zh.md

 Secondly, Blink planner introduces rich statistics of data source and propagate those statistics up to the whole plan based on all kinds of extended `MetadataHandler`s.
 Optimizer could choose better plan based on those metadata.

-Finally, Blink planner provides fine-grain cost of each operator, which takes io, cpu, network and memory into account.
-Cost-based optimization could choose better plan based on fine-grain cost definition .
+Thirdly, Blink planner provides fine-grain cost of each operator, which takes io, cpu, network and memory into account.
+Cost-based optimization could choose better plan based on fine-grain cost definition.

+Finally, Blink planner will try to find out duplicated sub-plans and reuse them to reduce duplicated computation.

 It is possible to customize optimization programs referencing to `FlinkBatchProgram`(default optimization programs for batch) or `FlinkStreamProgram`(default optimization programs for stream), and replace the default optimization programs by providing a `CalciteConfig` object.
 This can be created via a builder by calling `CalciteConfig.createBuilder())` and is provided to the TableEnvironment by calling `tableEnv.getConfig.setPlannerConfig(calciteConfig)`.

-{% endhighlight %}
 </div>
 </div>